alexandru-vezeteu/sensorFusion/doc/camera.md

 - Using **identical CSI cameras** avoids mismatches that complicate stereo calibration.
 - **libcamera** is the recommended interface, and works well when installed from official repositories.
 - Calibration is a critical first step before any stereo or 3D processing.
-- Good calibration images are hard to capture—lighting, angle, and coverage matter.
+- Good calibration images are hard to capture (lighting, angle, and coverage matter).
 - **Stereo calibration** gives you the geometric relationship between cameras, which enables **disparity estimation** and **3D triangulation**.

 These tools and processes lay the foundation for integrating stereo vision into more complex systems like ROS2, robotics, or computer vision applications.